 When we are working with a third party

-We may work with events, such as the Great North Run or London Marathon, or fundraising sites such as Just Giving or Virgin Money Giving.
+We may work with events, such as the Great North Run or London Marathon, or fundraising sites such as Just Giving.
 These independent third parties will only share your data with us when you have given permission for CPRE to contact you.

 When your information is available publicly